 The ONS notes that in 2020, output per hour worked grew 0.4% compared with 2019 levels – a small increase, but a stark contrast to the steadily-declining productivity levels seen after the 2008-2009 economic downturn.
 Whilst furloughs have caused a dip in hours worked and gross value added, many signs point to a strong bounce-back.

 The fact that, despite everything, productivity metrics are trending upwards is a great starting point.
 Your employees – whether you have a largely remote workforce or not – have the capacity to be productive if you give them the right tools.

 That’s where online intranet software comes in.
-Cloud-based intranets in particular can be a great tool for encouraging workforce productivity, collaboration and cohesion.
+Cloud-based intranet packages in particular can be a great tool for encouraging workforce productivity, collaboration and cohesion.
 Below, we highlight five core ways you could use your intranet solution to maximise productivity.

 1. Use online intranet software to help employees work more efficiently